sreddyiitr/learn-cassandra/README.md

    *MV should contain ALL primary key columns from the base table and any non-key columns that you want to include** *Cassandra is repsonsible for updating MV with the data from base tables* *Drawback: Expect a small performance hit on writes to keep MVs in sync*

+Cassandra follows peer to peer architecture

+### Snitch ###
+The snitch determines which datacenters and racks nodes belong to.
+They inform Cassandra about the network topology so that requests are routed efficiently and allows Cassandra to distribute replicas by grouping machines into datacenters and racks.

+There are many different types of snitches available such as the simple snitch, property file snitch and cloud specific snitches